cadrian/pwd/README.md

 # General description

-`pwd` is a small and simple password manager utility.
+`pwd` -- Passwords With Dignity -- is a small and simple password management utility.

 Typical use is through *dmenu* (<http://tools.suckless.org/dmenu/>)